SonDinhVan/reinforcement-learning/README.md

 This repository showcases the implementation of various Reinforcement Learning (RL) algorithms.
 The algorithms, or agents, are organized within modules for ease of use.
-To get started, install the entire package via pip: 'pip install -e.'
+To get started, install the entire package via pip: '** pip install -e. **'
 For convenience, both training and testing scripts are provided in Jupyter notebooks.

 **Algorithms Implemented**